vijaythapa333/gre-gmat-test-preparation-system/README.md

 4. Extract and Import Database

-a.
-Open 'phpmyadmin' in your browser
+- Open 'phpmyadmin' in your browser
-b.
-Create a Database ('quizapp')
+- Create a Database ('quizapp')
-c.
-Import the SQL file provided with this project ('quizapp')
+- Import the SQL file provided with this project ('quizapp')

 5. Make Changes to settings